Updated November 18th

 For the Half-Marathon, buses start leaving Keene State College at 6:30 AM.
 The last bus is 6:00 AM.
 Drop off point is Surry Mtn.
 Beach.

-The Clarence Demar Marathon is USATF Certified, a Boston Qualifier and a Runner’s Choice Award recipient from runnersgoal.com!
+The Clarence DeMar Marathon is USATF Certified, a Boston Qualifier and was selected a Runner’s Choice Top New Hampshire Marathon from the readers of runnersgoal.com.

 Run it – Bike it – Hike it – But do it!